Silicone the demon – what are the differences in quality?

 The short-term effects of such cosmetic items remain convincing, given that hair appears smoother and shinier after the first wash using this shampoo.
 The downside of the more common versions of the ingredient is that they aren’t soluble in water.
 If regularly used, this leads to the creation of a persistent synthetic coating that only gives the impression of healthy hair.
 At the same time, however, the film of silicone prevents key nutrients from penetrating the hair fibres, worsening the situation gradually and invisibly.

-NEWSHA's strategy: Don't ban silicone, make a careful choice
+NEWSHA’s strategy: Instead of banning silicone, make a careful choice

 Professional use of chemical substances